danthegoodman1/RustPatternMatching/README.md

 # basic_pattern_matcher

-A basic pattern matcher for Rust using . as a delimiter, * for single level wildcard, ** for multi level wildcard
+A basic pattern matcher for Rust using . as a delimiter, * for single level wildcard, ** for multi level wildcard.

+This uses a trie-based architecture, and can probably be further optimized.

 Largely written by Gemini 2.5 Pro